Attach2Cloud

 What is the default behavior of Attach2Cloud?

-Users can change these settings for each of the files displayed in the Attachment Control Center window.
-(These options can be restricted or locked based on policies that can be centrally managed).
+Users can change these options, on a per file basis, for each of the files displayed in the Attached File Control Center window.
+The Attach2Cloud administrator can restrict or lock these options based on policies that can be centrally managed, (we have a ready to use Intune-compatible ADMX file available).

-Of course, if, for a given email, the total size of the attached files exceeds the maximum size allowed for Outlook emails (e.g., 10 attachments of 5 MB each and a maximum allowed size of 35 MB for Outlook emails), the user will ultimately have to select at least 3 attachments to upload to OneDrive, SharePoint Online or Teams before to he/she is allowed to send his/her email.
+Of course, if, for a given email, the total size of the attached files exceeds the maximum size allowed for MS Outlook emails (e.g., 10 attachments of 5 MB each and a maximum allowed size of 35 MB for MS Outlook emails), the user will ultimately have to select at least 3 attachments to upload to OneDrive, SharePoint Online or Teams before to be allowed to send his/her email.

-Similarly, for a given email with one single attached file, if the unit size of this attachment exceeds the maximum size allowed for Outlook emails, this attachment has to be uploaded to OneDrive, SharePoint Online or Teams.
+Similarly, for a given email with one single attached file, if the unit size of this attachment exceeds the maximum size allowed for MS Outlook emails, user cannot do otherwise than uploading this attached file to OneDrive, SharePoint Online or Teams (or cancel sending the email).

 Question #10

-All Attach2Cloud settings can be managed using Windows Group Policy Objects (GPOs) or any other registry management tool.
+Customers can manage all Attach2Cloud settings through Windows Group Policy Objects (GPOs) or any other registry management utilities.

-If you use Windows GPOs, we can provide ready-to use ADMX and ADML files containing all Attach2Cloud parameters (as well as a short description for each parameter).
+If you use Windows GPOs, we can provide ready-to use Intune-compatible ADMX and ADML files containing all Attach2Cloud parameters (as well as a brief description for each parameter).
 Simply import these files in your GPO repository and you can instantly start managing your Attach2Cloud parameters centrally.

-Attach2Cloud Enterprise version customers can also ask us to update their Attach2Cloud parameters online.
-This service is included in Attach2Cloud Enterprise subscriptions.
-Attach2Cloud parameter online updates can target all users, lists of users, or even one single user
+The Attach2Cloud Enterprise subscription also includes access to the Attach2Cloud parameter online update service.
+Thus, Attach2Cloud Enterprise customers can ask us to update their Attach2Cloud parameters online.
+Attach2Cloud parameter online updates can target all users, lists of users, or even one single user.

 For each of the Attach2Cloud parameters, it is possible to specify a default value (other than the default value encoded in the product), for example: